duckdb/duckdb-web/_posts/2024-09-14-sql-only-extensions.md

 All that said, just how valuable can a SQL `MACRO` be?
 Can we do more than make small snippets?
 I'll make the case that you can do quite complex and powerful operations in DuckDB SQL using the `pivot_table` extension as an example.
+The `pivot_table` function allows for Excel-style pivots, including `subtotals`, `grand_totals`, and more.
+It is also very similar to the Pandas `pivot_table` function, but with all the scalability and speed benefits of DuckDB!

 So, we now have all 3 ingredients we will need: a central package manager, reusable `MACRO`s, and enough syntactic flexibility to do valuable work.